The Best Solar Generators for at Home or On the Go, Tested

 Expanding power is based on the sustainability of the charge controller, which sends power in one direction from the solar panels to the batteries.
 As the integral component of the solar generator, the primary job of the charge controller is to protect the durability of the batteries.

-The charge controller can only process the maximum number of watts and voltage that it’s built to manage, so users may not be able to expand beyond its charging ability.
+The charge controller can only process the maximum number of watts and voltage that it’s built to manage, so you may not be able to expand beyond its charging ability.
 If battery capacity doesn’t support additional solar panels, power expandability is unachievable.

 Types of Solar Generators